RJ Barrett Hammers on Miami, Tennessee Avenges Kentucky Loss, Top Highlights

 This man was 🔥 all afternoon. @BadgerMBB holds on, and Brevin Pritzl was the X-Factor: https://t.co/zEmPGrrvZ5

-Gafford Rises For A Block
+Gafford Rises for a Block

-Vols Level Season Series With UK
+Vols Level Season Series with UK

 Tennessee punched back against Kentucky with one of its best performances of the season at Thompson-Boling Arena.